penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/04-add-parameters-to-tools.md

 These values, in addition to the system prompt, comprise the full information provided to the LLM.
 Descriptive prompts and values will improve agent quality.
 Make sure the **tool** metadata is fully configured - the logic app action name inside a tool ("Get current weather" with spaces) is informational and not passed to the LLM; only the enclosing tool name ("GetCurrentWeather"), tool description, and associated agent parameters are passed to the LLM provider.

-Update the system prompt to remove a specific reference to "Seattle" and begin a new chat with the agent.
+Remove "Seattle" from the system prompt and begin a new chat with the agent.
 We can provide a string like "Paris" and the weather is fetched:

 ![Agent parameter interaction](media/04-add-parameters-to-tools/seattle-agent-parameter-interaction.png)